redux-saga/redux-saga/docs/api/README.md

 If `select` is called without argument (i.e. `yield select()`) then the effect is resolved with the entire state (the same result of a `getState()` call).

->It's important to note that when an action is dispatched to the store.
-The middleware first forwards the action to the reducers then notifies the Sagas.
-It means that when you query the Store's State, you get the state **after** the action has been applied
+> It's important to note that when an action is dispatched to the store, the middleware first forwards the action to the reducers and then notifies the Sagas.
+This means that when you query the Store's State, you get the State **after** the action has been applied.

 #### Notes